szfh/szfh.github.io/_posts/2020-10-28-fbref-data-viz.md

 [Tidy data has one observation per row](https://tidyr.tidyverse.org/articles/tidy-data.html#tidy-data).
 Each line in this table has two independent(ish) observations: *home score* and *away score*.
 By transforming to long (as opposed to wide) format, working with the data becomes much easier.

-What's happening here is:
+What's happening here:

-* A pivot_longer implementation to separate home and away
+* `pivot_longer` to separate home and away into two rows.
-* The original `matches` data frame joined back to the new data - a bit of a trick to get sort of metadata, for filtering or labelling.
+* The original `matches` data frame joined back to the new data - a bit of a trick to get a sort of metadata, for filtering or labelling.
 Don't worry too much about this if it doesn't make sense.
-* Then if_else to sort out the rest of the home/away data.
+* Then `if_else` to sort out the rest of the home/away data.
 * The columns used in the final plot are relocated to the left to make it easier to see.

-That's all in a function called `make_long_matches` for good practice.
+This is a useful transformation so it's all in a function called `make_long_matches`.

 ```r